Ardibid/robotArtProjects/README.md

  - **Pix18**:
  - ![enter image description here](http://www.pix18.com/uploads/6/9/3/4/69340277/man-orig_orig.jpg)

-Developed by [Hod Lipson](http://www.hodlipson.com/) Pix18 is a gantry CNC that uses a brushes and a pallete of colors to paint. [more details needed]
+Developed by [Hod Lipson](http://www.hodlipson.com/) Pix18 is a gantry plotter that uses a brushes and a pallete of colors to paint. [more details needed]
+This project went through several stages, from a small robotic arm to a large gantry plotter.
+The earlies version was using a robotic arm to draw, a brushstroke simulation and a GA to optimize the difference between the drawing and the input image.
+But later versions have been using more advanced AI and a better drawing system, most interestingly is the way the user uses the palette to fine tune the results.
 [video demo](https://www.youtube.com/watch?v=YPhYuL6E6qo](https://www.youtube.com/watch?v=YPhYuL6E6qo))

 ## Drawing with ML